model-checking/kani-verifier-blog/_posts/2022-09-22-internship-projects-2022-concrete-playback.md

 to represent a `u64` value.
 In summary, Kani requires each variable assigned `kani::any()` in our harness (`factor`, `width`, and `height`) to be initialized byte by byte, and that's why we need three 8-byte vectors.
-Because bytes are not easy to read for humans, we add a comment above each bytes vector with the value it represents.
+Because bytes are not easy to read for humans, we add a comment above each byte vector with the value it represents.

 Now let's run Kani with the `inplace` mode: